Co-dfns versus BQN's implementation

 There are a few factors to consider regarding the difference in results:

 I reckon that most of the effect is that the nanopass compiler just isn't very fast.
 While our whole-compiler results aren't definitive, I do see them as superseding Aaron's comparison.
 So I conclude that, with current technology, array-based compilers are competitive with scalar compilers on the CPU and not vastly better.
 This result is still remarkable!
 APL and BQN are high-level dynamically-typed languages, and wouldn't be expected to go near the performance of a compiled language like Java.
-However, it makes it much harder to recommend array-based compilation than the numbers from the Co-dfns paper would.
+However, it's much harder to recommend array-based compilation without the dominant advantage the Co-dfns paper presents.

 I stress here that I don't think there's anything wrong about the way Aaron has conducted or presented his research, even if it now appears that nanopass was a poor baseline.
 I think he chose nanopass because of his familiarity with the functional programming compiler literature and because its multi-pass system is more similar to Co-dfns.
 And I know that he actively sought out other programmers willing to implement the compiler in other ways including imperative methods; apparently these efforts didn't pan out.
 Aaron even mentioned to me that his outstanding results were something of a problem for him, because reviewers found them unbelievable!

 BQN's compiler could certainly be made to run on a GPU, and it's fascinating that this is possible merely because I stuck to an array-based style.
-In Co-dfns, Aaron found a maximum factor of 6 improvement by running on the GPU, and if he used the ArrayFire runtime for it then there's probably further improvement to be had.
+In Co-dfns, Aaron found a maximum factor of 6 improvement with the GPU translation, and if he used the ArrayFire runtime for it then there's probably further improvement to be had.
 The problem is this: who could benefit from this speed?

 The programmers who complain about compile times are using languages like C++, Rust, and Julia that compile to native code, often through LLVM.
 The things that these compilers spend time on aren't the things that the BQN compiler does!
 BQN has a rigid syntax, no metaprogramming, and compiles to bytecode.
 The slow compilers are churning to perform tasks like: